Roman Period 60 A.D. – 411 A.D.

 Tyn Llan Uchaf (church) – Roman defended enclosure (probable) – Llanddeiniolen SH544658

-Caer Llugwy, Bryn y Gefeiliau – Roman auxiliary fort – Capel Curig SH745573 (no image)
+Caer Llugwy, Bryn y Gefeiliau – Roman auxiliary fort – Capel Curig SH745573 (awaiting image)

-Pen Llystyn – Roman military auxiliary fort (now quarry) – Bryncir SH480449 (no image)
+Pen Llystyn – Roman military auxiliary fort (destroyed by quarry, outer wall visible) – Bryncir SH480449

 Canovium – Roman auxiliary fort, defensive settlement & possible dock – Caerhun SH776703